There are a ton of web hosting options out there, and trying to choose the right one can be overwhelming.

 - Kinsta — We recommend Kinsta for established sites with over 100,000 monthly visits.

-We’ll dive deeper into both of these picks below, so read on…
+We’ll dive deeper into each of these picks below, so read on…

 What exactly are we looking for in the best WordPress hosting?